 Amazon SES with a shared IP address (default configuration)

 If you're using Amazon SES with a shared IP address (Iterable's default ESP configuration), follow these instructions to configure your project to send email:

 Specify your project's sending domain.
 When using Amazon SES with a shared IP address, an Iterable project can only have one sending domain.
 To specify it, navigate to Settings > Project Settings and enter it in the Custom Project Sending Domain input.

 - If you don't provide a Custom Project Sending Domain, Iterable uses the domain associated with your organization's configured web site.

-- When using Amazon SES with a shared IP address, there's no need to specify a sending domain on the Settings > Mail Domains screen.
+- When using Amazon SES with a shared IP address, there's no need to specify a sending domain on the Settings > Domains screen.

 To enable your sending and link tracking domain, configure your site's DNS.
 To do this, navigate to Settings > DNS Setup, copy the DNS records and work with your site administrator to add them to your site's configuration.

 The DNS records shown on the Settings > DNS Setup screen are valid only when using Amazon SES with a shared IP address.
 When using other ESPs, ignore this screen.

 Add senders to your project, each of which should have a domain that matches the sending domain defined in step 1, above.
 To do this, navigate to Settings > Senders, click Create New Sender and specify their information.